Tehoka Nanticoke: College career

 Nanticoke initially did not consider going to college to play lacrosse, but after encouragement from his mother, Catherine, he chose to play at the University of Albany, as he was drawn to the attack minded playing style of coach Scott Marr.
 In 2018, Nanticoke finished his first season at Albany with 49 goals and 32 assists.
 The following fall semester, Nanticoke did not take part in the lacrosse team, as he was not enrolled in the university.
 According to head coach Marr, Nanticoke had stayed home due to 'personal reasons', although he added that he expected Nanticoke to rejoin the team for the Spring 2019 season.
 On March 31, 2021, it was reported that Nanticoke was dismissed from the UAlbany men's lacrosse program, and he did not return.

 Professional career

 Nanticoke was drafted third overall in the 2021 NLL Draft by the Buffalo Bandits.
-He was a key part of the Bandits' three consecutive championships from 2023-2025.
+He was a key part of the Bandits' three consecutive championships from 2023 to 2025.

 Nanticoke was claimed from the PLL player pool by Chaos on March 5, 2022.

 Coaching career

 Before the start of the 2024 Women's Collegiate lacrosse season, Nanticoke was named an assistant coach for the Niagara University Purple Eagles.
-He helped Head Coach Wendy Stone lead the Purple Eagles to a 16-4 overall record on route to the program's first conference championship and NCAA tournament appearance.
-He loves the celebrations the Purple Eagles bench does, lead by Delaney Banks.
+He helped Head Coach Wendy Stone lead the Purple Eagles to a 16–4 overall record on route to the program's first conference championship and NCAA tournament appearance.
+He loves the celebrations the Purple Eagles bench does, led by Delaney Banks.